mroavi/onthefly/README.rst

     .
     .

-From this output, we see that my keyboard is identified with the name :code:`Logitech K330`.
+From this output, we see that my keyboard is identified with the name :bash:`Logitech K330`.

-Pass the name of your keyboard as an argument to the :code:`keyboard` option when invoking onthefly for the first time.
+Pass the name of your keyboard as an argument to the :bash:`--keyboard` option when invoking onthefly for the first time.

 .. code-block:: text

-   $ sudo onthefly --keyboard="Logitech K330" /path/to/file
+   $ onthefly --keyboard="Logitech K330" /path/to/file

-Note that onthefly needs to be run with sudo privileges in order to have access to the keyboard events:
+Note that onthefly prompts for the root passowrd in order to have access to the keyboard events.

 The keyboard name is remembered so you do not have to re-enter it in future invokations:

 .. code-block:: text

-   $ sudo onthefly /path/to/file
+   $ onthefly /path/to/file

 Type the Pause/Break key to quit the program at any moment.
 Supports using the Backspace key to erase characters without going out of sync with respect to the input file.